EVOKE: Emotion Vocabulary Of Korean and English: Conclusion

 \section{Conclusion}

-The present dataset includes 1,427 Korean words and 1,399 English words, with many-to-many translational mappings documented between the two languages.
+The present dataset includes 1,426 Korean words and 1,397 English words, with many-to-many translational mappings documented between the two languages.
 Using a feature-based annotation approach, the dataset provides a theory-agnostic set of adjectives and verbs that can be selected as emotion words based on criteria drawn from prior studies.
 The dataset captures both within-language and cross-linguistic features of emotion words.
 Beyond documenting linguistic variation, the dataset provides several principled bases for selecting emotion words and for comparing emotion-related metaphors across languages.
-It can serve as a resource for linguistic research and computational approaches on emotion concepts, along with the design of stimuli for human subject experiments.
+It can serve as a resource for linguistic research, computational analysis of emotion concepts, and empirical studies of emotion.